KonradBorowik/Study-Classes/README.md

 # Study-classes
- Scripts I wrote to solve problems during study classes.
+ Scripts I wrote to solve problems during study classes (in Python).

 Libraries used:
 * numpy